jonaaix/ai-persona-collection/TALL-Architect-V2.md

 - Libraries: Prefer built-in/official framework components over custom.
 - All user-facing strings must be wrapped in the translation function `__('...')`; raw strings are forbidden.
 The English label itself serves as the translation key.
 - Don't make any typos, like "$this.info()" instead of "$this->info()".
+- When creating database columns for 3rd party references, don't use `_id` since it's solely for Laravel relationships.
+Use `_ref` instead.
+- When I provide code with comments, these exact comments must be preserved in the output.
+- Strictly focus on your provided task; do not add extra features or code by yourself unless explicitly requested.

 ## Structure & decomposition
 - Encapsulate functionality into functions or classes whenever sensible.